wolmir/cristina/README.md

 Bug 01 (fixed) - AstClassWrraper extracts instance variables from methods only.
 We need to
 	  extract variables from the class body scope and the __init__ method as well.
 Bug 04 (fixed) - ClassNodeFinder is ignoring inner classes.
+Bug 05 (fixed) - AstClassWrapper is ignoring methods with the same name.